StableUSD (USDS) Price Tops $1.00

-StableUSD (CURRENCY:USDS) traded 1.5% higher against the U.S. dollar during the one day period ending at 12:00 PM ET on August 22nd.
-One StableUSD coin can currently be purchased for $1.00 or 0.00007038 BTC on major exchanges.
-Over the last week, StableUSD has traded down 1.2% against the U.S. dollar.
-StableUSD has a market capitalization of $522,166.10 and approximately $93.00 worth of StableUSD was traded on exchanges in the last day.
+StableUSD (CURRENCY:USDS) traded up 1.5% against the U.S. dollar during the 1-day period ending at 15:00 PM ET on August 28th.
+Over the last seven days, StableUSD has traded 1.2% lower against the U.S. dollar.
+StableUSD has a total market cap of $522,166.10 and approximately $93.00 worth of StableUSD was traded on exchanges in the last day.
+One StableUSD coin can now be purchased for $1.00 or 0.00007038 BTC on major exchanges.

 Here is how other cryptocurrencies have performed over the last day: